lshreyas/lshreyas.github.io/_posts/writing/2023-07-14-roadtrip-views.md

 ---
 layout: post-light-feature
-title: Navigating Uncertainty – Views from a Road Trip, or Bayesian Life Advice
+title: Navigating Uncertainty
+description: Views from a Road Trip
-description: "The Bay Area Rules, Bayes Rules"
 category: writing
 tags: [data science, life advice, road trip]
 image:
-  feature: california_coast2.jpg
+  feature: pacific_coast_highway.jpg
   thumb:
 ---
+**Alt title: Life Advice from a Bayesian Lens**

+### The Bay Area's Rule and Bayes Rule
 There are a lot of things to love about California – public transit isn’t one of them.
 The first rule when trying to get around the Bay Area?
 Get a car.
 This meant that when my family visited here from overseas for a holiday this past spring, someone would have to drive.
 And since I was the only one with a US license, that someone would have to be me.
 There was just one speed bump – at that point in my twenties, I had driven a cumulative fifty miles on American roads over the three lessons I needed before my singular (successful, mind you) attempt at the DMV behind-the-wheel test.
 It would be one thing to drive within Palo Alto – it was another entirely to traverse the distance from Napa to LA with a layover in Yosemite.

 Naturally, no part of me really believed I was up to the task.